 Timeline: When must you have a fully functional press on your shop floor?

 In most cases, by the time the need for capital equipment is realized, researched, and approved, the available timeline for purchasing, installation and start-up has dwindled.
 On the surface, an expedited project timeline naturally lends itself to purchasing used equipment, but in many situations, the time associated with purchasing and retrofitting a used press can be comparable to the lead time of a new press.
-Additionally, it is often assumed that custom hydraulic presses require long lead-times, and feature ‘custom’ parts with obscure availability.
+Additionally, it is often assumed that custom presses require long lead-times, and feature ‘custom’ parts with obscure availability.
 In fact, many custom presses are associated with expedited lead times, and Beckwood’s presses feature off the shelf components readily available from local suppliers.
 Plus, taking into consideration certain adjustments which must be made to fit the ‘square’ used press into the ‘round’ application hole, the overall time-to-operation between the two scenarios can be closer than you think.

 When planning your timeline consider the following: